ast-fortiss-tum/perturbation-drive/README.md

 ## Benchmarking Self-Driving Cars

 The benchmarking is performed by the `PerturbationDrive` class.
-This class can perform either offline evaluation of a dataset, perform gird search over the entire search space or simulate a list of specific scenarions.
+This class can perform either offline evaluation of a dataset, perform a grid search over the entire search space, or simulate a list of specific scenarios.

-A benchmarking object can be created by instanciating a new `PerturbationDrive` object.
+A benchmarking object can be created by instantiating a new `PerturbationDrive` object.
 Each object needs to be constructed with the simulator under test and the system under test.
 The system under test is an `Autonomous Driving System (ADS)`.
 Note that this example snippet is minimal and does not provide a full example.
 For full examples refer to the [Simulator Integration Section](#simulator-integration).

 ```Python
 # setup demo objects